Own a successful Chinese medicine practice by the beach, in gorgeous Encinitas!

 *Adjusted expenses are the net expenses that a new owner would have to take on in order to run the business at the same level of revenue as the current owner.
 Thus, elective variable expenses such as continuing education, transportation, licenses and fees, etc. are removed from gross expenses to calculate adjusted expenses.
 Take-home pay for the owner is included in adjusted expenses at the same level the current owner is paid.

-- The price is based on a conservative professional valuation of just over $140,000, with an average yearly gross of about $190,000 for the past several years.
+- The price is based on a conservative professional valuation of just under $140,000, with an average yearly gross of about $180,000 for the past several years.

 - The owner’s motivation to sell in a timely fashion (due to her impending retirement) has allowed her to generously factor in a potential discount for attrition and start-up costs on change of ownership.
 She expects the right person will retain her patients and transition smoothly, making this a great opportunity for the buyer.